Syrian authorities question over 300 men from besieged Homs - U.N.

 The Old Homs ceasefire has been the first tangible result of the "Geneva 2" peace talks, in their second round this week.

-"A man said he survived for a week with one spoon of bulgur," said World Food Programme spokeswoman Elisabeth Byrs, adding that the small amount of bulgur wheat available in the besieged area was infested with insects.

-Syria's nearly three-year-old conflict has killed more than 130,000 and forced six million to leave their homes.
-Many live in desperate conditions, with hunger an increasing problem.

-The United Nations says it does not know how many people are still in Old Homs, but some estimates suggest the area has about 2,500 residents - a small percentage of the more than quarter of a million the U.N. estimates are trapped.
+The United Nations says it does not know how many people are still in Old Homs - just one of the many sieges that have trapped more than a quarter of a million Syrians.
 Assad's forces have often used sieges to choke rebel-held areas.
-Rebels are increasingly doing the same.
+Rebels have sometimes done the same.

 (Reporting by Stephanie Nebehay and Tom Miles; Writing by Erika Solomon; Editing by Ralph Boulton)